 And depending on what you do, that’s okay.
 For me, I do a lot of tutorials where there’s like a visual element and there’s a training element.
 And for me, it doesn’t make sense to put that content on my podcast.

 But there’s other content like interviews that I do with people, which I think would make great podcast content.
 There are other ones, you know, where I talk specifically about strategy.
 I think that would work as well.

-So, you know, I don’t think it has to be one or the other.
+I don’t think it has to be one or the other.
 I think we can find that balance where we can have both.
 And I think that if you are a YouTube creator if you are thinking of starting a channel, it doesn’t have to be one or the other.
 You can have both in harmony.
 So yes, Greg and Tresa say, “Thank you.
 It’s great to be here”.